 - Compliance reasons – governance, eDiscovery, audit, etc.

 All content that we migrate is in a SQL Server database or migration server file system.
-These are provided as an archive database and file system at the end of the project, and we review how the data is organized.
-This way this information could be accessed a later date.
+These are provided as an archive database and file system at the end of the project.
+We also review how the data is organized.
+This way the information can be accessed a later date.

 As mentioned in the FAQ, we even archive some of the content types that are not migrated including polls, tasks, calendar events, and more.